The quality of your CV can mean the difference between being stuck in a role with no prospects or being offered a great new position.

-Your CV is your chance to introduce yourself to a food manufacturing recruitment company or hiring manager in a meaningful way.
+Your CV is your chance to introduce yourself to a food manufacturer or hiring manager in a meaningful way.

 If you can show the person looking at your CV that you match the job description as closely as possible, then you’ll get the interview.

-For more information on how we can help you craft your manufacturing CV and find new roles for you to apply to, get in touch with us today.
+For more information on how we can help you craft your CV, as well as find new roles for you to apply to – get in touch with us today.

-You can call us on 07835426149, send us an email here at [email protected] or connect with me on LinkedIn to discuss your CV and your next career move.
+You can call us on 07835426149 or send us an email here to discuss your CV and your next career move.